What is Margin Trading? – Definition

 Many leverage products are traded off-exchange.
 A contract is concluded between broker and trader.
 Now we will give you a brief overview of the most traded leverage products:

-- Forex: Forex trading means trading currencies.
+Forex trading means trading currencies.
 The trader can bet on falling and rising exchange rates.
 Leverage is essential because volatility is very low.
 Liquidity is very high and trading is very transparent.
-Many brokers offer a leverage of up to 1:500.
+Many brokers offer leverage of up to 1:500.

-Which provider & Online Broker is the best for margin trading?
+Which provider and online broker is the best for margin trading?

-In more than 6 years of experience in the financial markets, we have tested many Online Brokers who offer margin trading.
+With more than 9 years of experience in the financial markets, we have tested many online brokers who offer margin trading.
 In the table below, you will find our top 3 providers for leverage products.
 It is important for a trader that the provider is serious and has many years of experience in the market.
 The fees should also be very reasonable so that you do not experience any nasty surprises.

 Setting up a margin trading account is pretty straightforward from our experience and has happened within a day.
 Alternatively, a free demo account can be used to thoroughly test trading platforms and financial products.
 Furthermore, the provider should have good support and educate you about all the risks involved in trading leveraged products.